Unix Timestamp Converter

 Scheduling & Timers

 Cron jobs, scheduled tasks, and timers use Unix time.
 Set future execution times as timestamps.
-Calculate "time until execution" with simple subtraction.
 Handle daylight saving time changes automatically.
-No timezone conversion issues.

 Security & Expiration

 Session expiration, token validity, cache TTL all use Unix timestamps.
-Simple check: if (current_time > expiry_time).
-No date parsing overhead.
 Used in SSL certificates, signed URLs, temporary access codes.
-Critical for security implementations.

 Understanding Unix Timestamps